apigee/registry/cmd/regctl/README.md

 regctl help
 ```

-## Importing API information with the Registry tool
+## Importing API information with regctl

-The `regctl` tool currently includes several demonstration subcommands that
+`regctl` currently includes several demonstration subcommands that upload API
-upload API descriptions into a registry and one subcommmand (`regctl apply`)
+descriptions into a registry and one subcommmand (`regctl apply`) that is
-that is likely to become a recommended way to populate an API registry.
+likely to become a recommended way to populate an API registry.

 - `regctl upload bulk openapi` reads OpenAPI descriptions from a directory that
   follows the style of the